Bernd54Albrecht/Solitaire_jump-and-take/README.md

 Continue until no more moves are possible.
 At best, one token will remain in the middle position (yes, it is possible!)

-Room for improvement: Undo button, Reset (or Restart) button End of Game with remaining number of tokens and reward
+Room for improvement: Undo button, Reset (or Restart) button.
+End of Game with remaining number of tokens and reward.